mitric-lab/programming_theochem/src/03-molecular_integrals.md

 Since $\hat{h}^{\mathrm{core}}$ contains differential operators and
-$\hat{J}_j$ and $\hat{K}_j$ have integrals in them, the HF equation is an integro-differential equation, for which a closed-form solution is extremly difficult to obtain and analytical solutions are only known for the simplest cases.
+$\hat{J}_j$ and $\hat{K}_j$ have integrals in them, the HF equation is an integro-differential equation, for which a closed-form solution is extremely difficult to obtain and analytical solutions are only known for the simplest cases.

 Therefore, we utilize numerical methods to solve the HF equation.
-Though popular in other fields, a discretization is very impractical hier.
+Though popular in other fields, discretisation is very impractical here.
 Considering the rapid change of electronic density from nuclei to bonds and bond lengths of roughly 1 Å, at least 4 points per Å should be used for a crude representation of the wavefunction.
 Also, we should add a boundary to properly describe the fall-off of the wavefunction.
 For a medium-sized molecule, e.g. porphin, which is around 10 Å across, a box of the dimension 15 Å × 15 Å × 5 Å would be appropriate, which translates to 60 × 60 × 20 = 72000 grid points.
 This is far from practical.
-If we wish a finer granulated grid, or calculations for larger molecules, discretization will become infeasible rather quickly.
+If we wish for a finer granulated grid or calculations for larger molecules, discretization will become infeasible rather quickly.

 So, the spatial grid is a very inefficient basis for the HF equation.
-Because the molecule consists of atoms, it should be possible to represent the molecular orbitals with some sort of combinations of atomic orbitals.
+Because the molecule consists of atoms, it should be possible to represent the molecular orbitals with some sort of combination of atomic orbitals.
 The simplest combination is the linear combination.
-In this case, our basis are *atom-centered wavefunctions* $\chi_\mu$, and the molecular orbitals can be expressed as
+In this case, our basis is *atom-centered wavefunctions* $\chi_\mu$, and the molecular orbitals can be expressed as
 $$